50 Ways to Lose Weight Without Exercise

 Pass on “Diet” Foods

 It can seem like a simple fix when you’re going on a diet, but don’t fall prey to these marketing ploys.
 “Diet” foods are usually loaded with artificial sugars like sucralose and aspartame.
-Although artificially sweetened beverages contain fewer calories than sugary versions, a new review of more than 30 years of studies found there to be no solid evidence that sugar-free alternatives prevent weight gain.
+Although artificially sweetened beverages contain fewer calories than sugary versions, a review of more than 30 years of studies found there to be no solid evidence that sugar-free alternatives prevent weight gain.
 Although artificially sweetened beverages contain fewer calories than sugary versions, researchers say they still trigger sweet receptors in the brain, which may make people crave food.
 Coupled with the fact that most people view diet drinks as healthier, it could lead to over-consumption, the researchers argue.

 Cook Your Own Food